maralorn/nix-output-monitor/README.md

 *The output will only refresh, when nix prints a new line.* This mean the timer will feel laggy.
 But in a sense it isn‘t.
 Actually nom seems to be quite efficient.

+Lukily I don‘t think this program screw up anything more than your terminal.

 ## Strengths

-nom ignores any output it doesn‘t recognize and will always print out everything it receives so you can never loose information. (besides coloring of nix output). nom does not assume that you run exaclty one nix-build.
+nom ignores any output it doesn‘t recognize and will always print out everything it receives so you can never loose information. (besides coloring of nix output).

+nom does not assume that you run exaclty one nix-build.
 If you run e.g. a script running multiple builds it will aggregate the information of all of them.